A Horseshoe mixture model for Bayesian screening with an application to light sheet fluorescence microscopy in brain imaging: Discussion

-Our proposal paves the way for many future research directions.
-First, one can consider different continuous scale mixture types to improve the HSM model.
+The results presented in this paper can pave the way for many future research directions.
+For example, the data analysis can be enriched by including the hierarchical structure of brain regions -- each brain region can be divided into progressively smaller subregions.
+In our preprocessing workflow, we only considered the relationship between the areas at the highest resolution and their parents to account for potential correlations across regions.
+However, including information regarding the whole-brain structure could add substantial information since it is usually unclear at which hierarchical level a relevant differential effect emerges.
+Therefore, we are currently developing a two-group model that incorporates such information directly in the Bayesian model, studying how the activation probability is partitioned across the regions' ancestors.
+From a methodological point of view, one can consider different continuous scale mixture types to improve the HSM model.
 For example, a possibility would be to take into consideration a Laplace distribution generalizing the model in \citet{Rockova2016}, or more refined horseshoe distributions such as the horseshoe-like distribution \citep{Bhadra2019a}, or regularized horseshoe \citep{Piironen2017}.
-The scalability of our method could also be improved using efficient MCMC alternatives, such as the two algorithms for horseshoe estimation recently proposed in \citet{Johndrow2020}.
+Moreover, the prior specification for the global shrinkage parameter, $\tau$, could be improved in the context of our clustering approach, for example, by using the method of \citet{Piironen2017_tau}.
+Inspired by the idea of splitting the error rate introduced by \citet{Tukey1993}, it may be possible to develop a mixture of shrinkage priors that behaves asymmetrically around the origin.
+The approach would estimate the probability that each z-score is assigned to a particular relevance tier while allowing for different tail behaviors in over- and under-expressed brain regions.
+Lastly, the scalability of our method could also be improved using more efficient MCMC alternatives, such as the two algorithms for horseshoe estimation recently proposed in \citet{Johndrow2020}.
 Alternatively, one can adopt an approximate inference method such as mean-field variational Bayes \citep{Neville2014}.